 We love and care for your canals and rivers, because everyone deserves a place to escape.

 In this final entry, John cruises with chief exec, Richard Parry, down to his winter mooring near Stourton.

-My wife Pamela joined me last night (Friday) and we went to The Hinksford Arms - which has a new manager who we found good.
+SATURDAY My wife Pamela joined me last night (Friday) and we went to The Hinksford Arms - which has a new manager who we found good.

 This morning the Trust's Chief Executive Richard Parry joined us for the journey down the Staffs & Worcs, onto the Stourbridge Canal and into the Stourbridge Arm.
 Richard did most of the steering and worked at all the locks, seeing for himself how easy (or not) it was to work them.

+This is a lovely stretch especially around Prestwood (after Greensforge Lock) and also above the four Stourton Locks on the Stourbridge Canal - one waterways journalist has said the latter section rivals any in the country.
 We joined in the Official Parade of boats to the Stourbridge Bonded Warehouse Open Weekend.
 This is organised by the Stourbridge Navigation Trust.
 The event organisation has been led by Chris Dyche - for a fantastic 33 years.
 This is his last.
 Well done, Chris!